What is this, a crossover episode?

 21:21 – In classic UCW tradition, we throw down an off-the-cuff challenge to Patrick.
 Imagining that we were a soccer/football cleat/boot marketer, how would they utilize Cheetah Personalization to help both provide value to the customer and ultimately a sale?

 23:28 – Over the past few weeks and months, Kayla and Patrick have been heavily involved in the excellent work Cheetah does with some of the best minds and organizations in the analyst world.
 Here they discuss some of the key learnings to come out of these conversations around Personalization.
 Patrick shares his take on Gartner’s quote; that “80% of marketers will swear off personalization by 2025.”
 He takes this more as a call to action for the industry.

 “27% of brands believe that data is the key obstacle to success” in personalization.
 Patrick addresses why this challenge around acquiring data, getting it organized, and acting on it is so significant.
 At Cheetah, we are trying to solve this by creating an ever-evolving single view of the customer, underpinned by an intelligent data layer.

 27:22 – It’s not about channels anymore — it’s about individual touchpoints.
 Patrick rounds up by sharing the critical information marketers should have in mind when thinking about personalization.
 Get the data foundation right, and build out from there.

-Julian is the Senior Director of Client & Vertical Content for Cheetah Digital.
+Julian is the Senior Director of Pipeline Dev & Marketing Content for Cheetah Digital.
 Prior to this Julian was the Head of Customer Success & Account Management for Experiences in AMER.
-Over the past 10 years, he has been focused on making strategies and software really work for brands and the digital marketers trying to implement them.
-Englishman in NYC, Demo DJ, and the line is a dot to him. ¯\_(ツ)_/¯
+Over the past 10 years, he has been focused on making strategies and software work for brands and the digital marketers trying to implement them.
+Once an Englishman in NYC, now a Cornishman in Coppell, TX.
+The line is a dot to him. ¯_(ツ)_/¯